tOlheiser/notes/node/api-design/auth.md

 * Must be a real user
 * Finds user from token and passes on

+**Note**: The express-jwt package on npm comes with Middleware that validates JWT for you.

 ```javascript
 export const protect = async (req, res, next) => {